-- 1. Disengage the motor brake, which appears as a flat "square" protrusion on the protective boot at the end of the motor.
-Move the brake lever slightly about 1/8 turn counterclockwise (to left when facing end of motor). - 2.
-Disconnect the motor power lead from the wiring harness.
+- Disengage the motor brake, which appears as a flat "square" protrusion on the protective boot at the end of the motor.
+Move the brake lever slightly about 1/8 turn counterclockwise (to left when facing end of motor). - Disconnect the motor power lead from the wiring harness. - Use a 3/4" socket and ratchet wrench on the motor/gearbox shaft to crank the room in.